renovatebot/renovate/docs/usage/java.md

 ### File Support

-Renovate will search repositories for all files named `pom.xml` and then process them independently.
+Renovate will search repositories for all `pom.xml` files and processes them independently.

 ### Custom registry support, and authentication